 If you’ve been searching for something to brighten up your home, look no further.
-Gods Own Junkyard is a psychedelic paradise of neon lights and vintage signs, all hidden inside an unassuming warehouse in deepest darkest Walthamstow.
-Although having said that, all this neon means Walthamstow is dark no more.
+God’s Own Junkyard is a psychedelic paradise of neon lights and vintage signs, all hidden inside an unassuming warehouse in deepest darkest Walthamstow.
+Although having said that, all this neon means Walthamstow is dark no more!

-The story of Gods Own Junkyard is a fascinating one.
+The story of God’s Own Junkyard is a fascinating one.
 Late owner Chris Bracey, the ‘Neon Man’, got his start by making signs for Soho’s strip clubs and brothels.
 Soon, his talents were spotted by Hollywood, and he began fashioning props for directors such as Stanley Kubrick, Tim Burton, and Christopher Nolan.

-Excitingly, Gods Own Junkyard’s neon creations are for buying as well as ogling.
+Excitingly, God’s Own Junkyard’s neon creations are for buying as well as ogling.
 You might want to come flush with cash though, because they are not cheap.
 (Hey, they’ve got to pay the electricity bill somehow.)

 Their Instagram feed is, as expected, a pretty wonderful sight to behold.
-So too is the gallery on their website, which features some brilliantly odd signs, my personal favourite being the one which simply reads ‘James Blunt’.
+So too is the gallery on their website, which features some brilliantly odd signs.
+My personal favourite is the one which simply reads ‘James Blunt’.

 What can I say, God’s Own Junkyard – 🎶 you’re beautiful, it’s true.🎶